-A wise person honestly said, “never judge a person by age.”
-You would be wondering why I am saying this.
+A wise person honestly said, “never judge a person by age and appearance.”
+You would be wondering, why I am saying this.
 Well, dear readers, hold your curiosity.
-Here begins my story – a few days back, when I entered my office, I saw an old lady wearing saree sat with a laptop at one of the desks.
-As I couldn’t imagine that an old lady of around 60-65 years age can work in an office, so I misjudged her thinking that she would be relative of any employee and had come for some work.
-After five minutes, when I went to the pantry to make green tea, I saw her again standing near the coffee machine.
-I assumed that she wouldn’t know the usage of a coffee machine, and I went to help her, which she kindly refused saying that she can do it herself.
-I am not a judgemental person, but it might have happened because I saw something unusual that I had not seen before in my vicinity.
+Here begins my story – a few days back, when I entered my office, I observed an old lady draped in a simple silk saree and sat with a laptop at one of the desks.
+As I couldn’t imagine an old lady of around 60-65 years age to work in an office, so I misjudged her identity, thinking that she would be relative of any employee and had come for some work.
+After five minutes, when I went to the pantry to have my green tea, I saw her standing near the coffee machine.
+I somehow assumed that she wouldn’t know the usage of a coffee machine, and went to help her, which she kindly refused saying that she will do it herself.
+Trust me!
+I am not a judgemental person, but it might have happened because I had not seen such instance in my vicinity before.

-Coming back to the story – from our conversation, I came to know that she owns a startup in cybersecurity sector that was founded after her retirement, and she came to my office for a client meeting.
-My eyes bulged out.
-I have always seen people of that generation being risk-averse and not able to do what they want, especially woman, thinking that their age has gone beyond that level.
+Coming back to the story – from our conversation, I got to know that she owns a startup in the cybersecurity sector which she founded after her retirement, and that’s why came to my office for a client meeting.
+My eyes bulged out in astonishment.
+I have always seen people of that generation being risk-averse and not able to do what they want, especially woman who think that their age has crossed that level.
 That’s why this lady or Kalpagani Aunty (as I call her now) inspired me a lot.
-Introduction to this kind of change isn’t ordinary but undoubtedly positive.
+Introduction to this kind of change isn’t ordinary, but undoubtedly positive.